nlaughton/terraform-digital-ocean-cluster/README.md

 Store the access token value in a secure place - it will be used in later steps.

 ## Register a Domain
 Register a domain (myapp.com for example).
 Add the domain to your DigitalOcean team and connect it to the DigitalOcean nameservers using [DigitalOcean's instructions](https://docs.digitalocean.com/products/networking/dns/how-to/add-domains/).
+Be sure to use a tool like [DNS Propagation Checker](https://www.whatsmydns.net/) to verify that the nameserver change have propagated before you try to do the first run.

 ## Create a Terraform Project
 Go to Terraform Cloud and create a project with a name that matches your top level domain.